lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.

-In the first example, a rule compresses all headers from IPv6 to CoAP.
+In the first example, a rule compresses the complete header stack from IPv6 to CoAP.
 In this case, SCHC C/D is performed at the device and at the LPWAN boundary.

 In the second example, an end-to-end encryption mechanisms is used between the device and the application.
-CoAP is compressed independently of the other layers.
+The SCHC compression is applied in the CoAP layer  compressing the CoAP header independently of the other layers.
 The rule ID and the compression residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
-Layers below may also be compressed using other SCHC rules (this is out of the scope of this document).
+Layers below may also be compressed using other SCHC rules (this is out of the scope of this document) as defined in the SCHC
+{{I-D.ietf-lpwan-ipv6-static-context-hc}} document.

-In the third example, OSCORE {{I-D.ietf-core-object-security}} is used.
-2 rulesets are used to compress the CoAP message.
-A first ruleset focuses on the inner header and is end to end, a second ruleset compresses the outer header and the layers below.
-SCHC C/D for inner header is done by both ends, and SCHC C/D for outer header and other headers is done between the device and the LPWAN boundary.
+In the third example, OSCORE {{rfc8613}} is used.
+In this case, two rulesets are used to compress the CoAP message.
+A first ruleset focused on the inner header and is applied end to end by both ends.
+A second ruleset compresses the outer header and the layers below  and is done between the device and the LPWAN boundary.

 #  CoAP Compression with SCHC